Artificial Intelligence Algorithms

 Assesment methods and criteria linked to learning outcomes

-Course-unit credit requirements: passing partial tests and submitting a functional software project which uses implementation of selected AI method.
-Student can obtain 100 marks, 40 marks during seminars (20 for tests and 20 for project; he needs at least 20), 60 marks during exam (he needs at least 30).
+Course-unit credit requirements: submitting a functional software project which uses implementation of selected AI method.
+Project is specified in the first seminar.
+Systematic checks and consultations are performed during the semester.
+Each student has to get through one test and complete all given tasks.
+Student can obtain 100 marks, 40 marks during seminars (20 for project and 20 for test; he needs at least 20), 60 marks during exam (he needs at least 30).

 Language of instruction

 The course objective is to make students familiar with basic resources of artificial intelligence, potential and adequacy of their use in engineering problems solving.

 Specification of controlled education, way of implementation and compensation for absences

 The attendance at lectures is recommended, at seminars it is obligatory.
 Education runs according to week schedules.
 The form of compensation of missed seminars is fully in the competence of a tutor.

 Teacher / Lecturer

 4. Knowledge representation by rules, production systems.

 5. Evolutionary search methods.